kencx/homelab/docs/src/images/packer.md

 ## Proxmox-clone

 The `proxmox-clone` builder creates a new VM template from an existing one.
-This is best used with an [uploaded cloud image](./cloud_image.md) which has been converted into a VM template.
+If you do not have an existing VM template or want to create a new template, you can [upload a new cloud image](./cloud_image.md) and convert it into a new VM template.

-This existing template [must
+Note that this existing template [must have](https://pve.proxmox.com/wiki/Cloud-Init_Support#_preparing_cloud_init_templates):
-have](https://pve.proxmox.com/wiki/Cloud-Init_Support#_preparing_cloud_init_templates):

-- An attached cloud-init drive for the builder to add the SSH communicator configuration.
+- An attached cloud-init drive for the builder to add the SSH communicator configuration
-- `cloud-init` installed.
+- `cloud-init` installed

-The builder will do the following:
+After running the builder, it will do the following:

-1. Clone existing template.
+1. Clone existing template by given name
-2. Add a SSH communicator configuration via cloud-init.
+2. Add a SSH communicator configuration via cloud-init
-3. Connect via SSH and run the shell provisioner scripts to prepare the VM for Ansible.
+3. Connect via SSH and run the shell provisioner scripts to prepare the VM for Ansible
-4. Install and start `qemu-guest-agent`.
+4. Install and start `qemu-guest-agent`
-5. Run the Ansible provisioner with the `ansible/common.yml` playbook.
+5. Run the Ansible provisioner with the `ansible/common.yml` playbook
-6. Stop and convert the VM into a template with a new (and empty) cloud-init drive.
+6. Stop and convert the VM into a template with a new (and empty) cloud-init drive

 ### Variables